fair-transformer-gan/fair-transformer-gan.github.io/index.md

 np_input
 ```

-Upleveling is a technique of modifying a dataset to increase the representation of a particular group or subgroup.
+Upleveling is the technique of modifying a dataset to increase the representation of a particular group or subgroup.
 If you would like to uplevel your data, please specify the data in numpy format, the percentage you would like to uplevel, and the outcome class you would like to balance.
 Output pickle file created.
 ```
 np_upleveled = dataset.uplevel(np_data = np_input, percentage = 2, balanceOutcome = 1,
                                     output_file_name_path='data/interim/adult_race_multi_upleveled')